openstack/manila-specs/specs/pike/gather_share_usage_size.rst

 in their drivers and in their clouds.

 Add notifiers for shares usage size we want to measure.
-Right now we intend to add notifiers to resouces (such as: shares, share groups, snapshots and etc) and publish the resouces we expect [1].
+Right now we intend to add notifiers to resources (such as: shares, share groups, snapshots and etc) and publish the resources we expect [1].

 The update_share_usage_size() driver method is a new driver method which will be called after driver initialization and in the periodic task, that returns a